Saint Petersburg: Post-war Soviet era (1945–1991)

-Leningrad gave its name to the Leningrad Affair (1949–1952), a notable event in the postwar political struggle in the USSR.
+Leningrad gave its name to the Leningrad affair (1949–1952), a notable event in the postwar political struggle in the USSR.
 It was a product of rivalry between Stalin's potential successors where one side was represented by the leaders of the city Communist Party organization – the second most significant one in the country after Moscow.
 The entire elite leadership of Leningrad was destroyed, including the former mayor Kuznetsov, the acting mayor Pyotr Sergeevich Popkov, and all their deputies; overall, 23 leaders were sentenced to the death penalty, 181 to prison or exile (rehabilitated in 1954).
 About 2,000 ranking officials across the USSR were expelled from the party and the Komsomol and removed from leadership positions.

 The Leningrad Metro underground rapid transit system, designed before the war, opened in 1955 with its first eight stations decorated with marble and bronze.
-However, after Stalin died in 1953, the perceived ornamental excesses of the Stalinist architecture were abandoned.
+However, after Stalin died in 1953, the perceived ornamental excesses of Stalinist architecture were abandoned.
 From the 1960s to the 1980s, many new residential boroughs were built on the outskirts; while the functionalist apartment blocks were nearly identical to each other, many families moved there from kommunalkas in the city centre to live in separate apartments.